-The collection of the de la Cruz Collection Contemporary Art
+Exterior of the de la Cruz Collection Contemporary Art Space.

-The de la Cruz Collection Contemporary Art Spaces serves local
+Interior of the de la Cruz Collection Contemporary Art Space.

 De la Cruz Collection Contemporary Art Space owners Rosa and Carlos de la Cruz have been married since 1966.
 Rosa’s father was an architect and Carlos’s family collected art.
 The couple immigrated to the United States as a result of Fidel Castro’s regime gaining power in Cuba.
 The de la Cruzs have since assembled one of Miami’s finest collections of contemporary art.
 The first work they acquired was by Rufino Tamayo.
 The couple had originally considered building a strictly Latin American collection but instead decided to focus on contemporary art in general.
 The de la Cruz's opened their Key Biscayne mansion to the public to share their contemporary art collection more than 30 years ago.
 In 2009, they took their hospitality one step further by working to open a public space to exhibit their collection.

 By 2010, the de la Cruzs opened a 30,000 square-foot free-admission museum in the posh Design District.
 The building was designed by architect John Marquette.
 The building includes project rooms that rotate often.
 One of the project rooms will provide a space for local artists to display their works.
 Program and lecture series at the Museum concentrate on creating public awareness of art history and contemporary art practices.
 The Museum is a unique example of pre-eminent art collectors opening their own de facto museums.
 The collection of the de la Cruz Collection Contemporary Art Space focuses on international contemporary art.
 Some areas of emphasis in the collection are postwar German art and American art.
 The de la Cruz Collection includes works by Isa Genzken, Christopher Wool, Felix Gonzalez-Torres, Mark Bradford, and Peter Doig.